SERVICE NO: 1749

 FATE: Killed in Action – 8 October 1917 – Belgium

 William Norman was born at Hamilton in 1897, the eldest son and second eldest child of Henry John Norman and Margaret Pearson.
-Henry was a plumber and the family lived in French Street with William attending Hamilton State School.
+Henry was a plumber, and the family lived on French Street, with William attending Hamilton State School.
 By the time William was thirteen, there were eight children in the Norman family.
-William went to live in with his uncle and aunt in Warracknabeal, Ernest and Catherine Westgarth.
+William went to live with his uncle and aunt in Warracknabeal, Ernest and Catherine Westgarth.
 Ernest was a grocer in the town.

 William left Australia on 16 July 1915 and by 20 August 1915 was at Gallipoli aged only eighteen years and five months.

-The 24th Battalion spent ten weeks in the trenches at Lone Pine but on 18 October William was admitted to hospital with a septic hand and transferred to Malta.
+The 24th Battalion spent ten weeks in the trenches at Lone Pine but on 18 October, William was admitted to hospital with a septic hand and transferred to Malta.
 He rejoined the unit in Tel-El-Kebir, Egypt in January 1916.
-Before long, the 24th were preparing to leave for the Western Front.
+Before long, the 24th was preparing to leave for the Western Front.
 William arrived at Marseilles, France on 28 March, three days after his nineteenth birthday.
-The 24th Battalion was involved in the Battle of Pozieres in late July and Mouquet Farm in August with William promoted to Lance Corporal on 17 August 1916.
+The 24th Battalion was involved in the Battle of Pozieres in late July and Mouquet Farm in August, with William promoted to Lance Corporal on 17 August 1916.

 On 20 February 1917, the Warracknabeal Herald, reported local thirteen-year-old Daisy Burke, who had sent gifts to soldiers, had received a letter from William Norman.
 Daisy was delighted to receive the letter with the tales of William’s adventures exciting reading for a girl from the Wimmera.
-William told Daisy of the countries he had travelled to, Egypt, Gallipoli, Malta, France and Belgium and was looking forward to a visit to England in the near future.
-He said, he had “visited no country that he likes so well as Australia, and if he is spared to see the end of the war he says he will be quite satisfied to return to Victoria” He told Daisy of the difficulties brought about by the weather with severe frost and snow and mud in the trenches in France which was worse, he said, than the mud in winter in Warracknabeal.
+William told Daisy of the countries he had travelled to, Egypt, Gallipoli, Malta, France and Belgium, and was looking forward to a visit to England soon.
+He said, he had “visited no country that he likes so well as Australia, and if he is spared to see the end of the war, he says he will be quite satisfied to return to Victoria” He told Daisy of the difficulties brought about by the weather with severe frost and snow and mud in the trenches in France which was worse, he said, than the mud in winter in Warracknabeal.

 For his twentieth birthday on 25 March 29, 1917, William got a septic thumb and was admitted to the Casualty Clearance Station.
 He was in hospital in Rouen by the end of the month.
 He rejoined the unit on 5 May, then at Noreuil.
 The battalion had a few relatively quiet months and during that time, on 5 August 1917, William received a promotion to Temporary Corporal.

 The Hamilton Spectator of 17 November 1917 reported the sad news of Hamilton’s young son, “Corporal Norman, though young in years, was a veteran in tenure of service.”
-William had served for a total of two years and seven months and spent his nineteenth and twentieth birthday overseas.
+William had served for two years and seven months and spent his nineteenth and twentieth birthdays overseas.
 Henry and Margaret Norman and William’s eleven siblings, some so young they didn’t know their brave brother, must have felt such grief.

 All of William’s five brothers would enlist for WW2.
-Harold, born in 1910, twins Eli and Eric Norman born 1913 and twins Henry and John born in 1915 served their country just as their oldest brother had almost thirty years before.
-John, who served with the 2/3 Machine Gun Battalion would, like William, make the supreme sacrifice.
-He died of illness while in a POW Camp in Thailand in 1943
+Harold, born in 1910, twins Eli and Eric Norman born in 1913 and twins Henry and John born in 1915, served their country just as their oldest brother had almost thirty years before.
+John, who served with the 2/3 Machine Gun Battalion, would, like William, make the supreme sacrifice.
+He died of illness while in a POW Camp in Thailand in 1943.

 He sailed away on a troopship,